 Maine Agriculture in the Classroom has nice lesson called "Lunchtime Favorites" using a Venn Diagram that can be used for K - 12 with increasing complexity.
 It traces the source of foods to plant, animal or other (mineral, fungus, fermented products, yeast, etc.) that is available to teachers.

-For more information or questions about Maine Harvest Lunch Week please contact a child nutrition staff member.
+For more information or questions about Maine Harvest Lunch Week please contact a member of the Child Nutrition staff.